-For a description of recent accounting pronouncements, including the expected dates of adoption and estimated effects, if any, on our condensed consolidated financial statements, see Note 1 of the "Notes to Consolidated Financial Statements" included elsewhere in the registration statement of which this prospectus forms a part.
+For a description of recent accounting pronouncements, including the expected dates of adoption and estimated effects, if any, on our consolidated financial statements, see Note 1 of the "Notes to the Consolidated Financial Statements" included in Part II, Item 8.
+"Financial Statements and Supplementary Data" in this Annual Report on Form 10-K.

+Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk

 The exposure to market risks pertains mainly to changes in interest rates on cash and cash equivalents.
-Our outstanding debt as of September 30, 2022, relates to a long-term note that bears no interest with an outstanding balance of \$14.7 million and \$0.8 million of financing lease obligations.
-We do not expect net income or cash flows to be significantly affected by changes in interest rates.
+The Company's outstanding debt as of December 31, 2021, relates to a long-term note that bears no interest with an outstanding balance of \$15.4 million and \$1.2 million of financing lease obligations.
+The Company does not expect net income or cash flows to be significantly affected by changes in interest rates.

-Foreign currency transaction gains and losses were not material to our results of operations for the quarter ended September 30, 2022.
-To date, we have not entered into any foreign currency forward exchange contracts or other derivative financial instruments to hedge the effects of adverse fluctuations in foreign currency exchange rates.
+Foreign currency transaction gains and losses were not material to the Company's results of operations for the year ended December 31, 2021.
+To date, the Company has not entered into any foreign currency forward exchange contracts or other derivative financial instruments to hedge the effects of adverse fluctuations in foreign currency exchange rates.